Micahs0Day/micahs0day.github.io/_posts/2021-02-19-Labs_Pfsense_Install.md

 ![]({{site.baseurl}}/images/vmwizard3.png)

-This is the fun part!
-Allocating resources.
-So, you want to scale your resources based on your deployment.
+The next step is allocating VM resources.
+You want to scale your resources based on your deployment.
 If you head to the PfSense website and view their products, it will give you a sense of what hardware requirements are needed for all types of deployments.
-In my case, I will be installing this as my home router/firewall, so it won’t require much, the default settings are sufficient in my case.
-While we are here, go ahead and choose LAN as our first network adapter and then add a second which we will choose as WAN from the dropdown menu.
+In my case, I will be installing this as my home router/firewall so it won’t require much.
+The default settings are sufficient in my case.
+While I am here, I will go ahead and choose LAN as the first network adapter and then add a second network adapter which I will choose as WAN from the dropdown menu.

 [pfSense Hardware Requirements](https://www.pfsense.org/products/)

 ![]({{site.baseurl}}/images/vmwizard4.png)

-Also, we will mount our PfSense ISO to run at first startup.
+Also, I will mount the PfSense ISO to run at first startup.

 ![]({{site.baseurl}}/images/vmwizard5.png)

 ![]({{site.baseurl}}/images/vmwizard6.png)

-Hit “Next”, then review your settings, then if everything looks good, hit “Finish” to complete the VM setup.
+Hit “Next”, then review your settings.
+If everything looks good, hit “Finish” to complete the VM setup.

 Find your newly deployed VM in your virtual machine list, right click it, then power it on.